varikvalefor/varikvalefor/README.md

 ## Skills
 VARIK's skills include but are not limited to intelligence analysis, mathematics, cybersecurity, national security, general data analysis, project planning, systems engineering, machine learning, psychology, political and general sociology, computer networking, cryptography, OpenBSD, Haskell, APL, Perl, C++, general communication, wildlife photography, and computational linguistics.

+## ASPERGER's Syndrome
+Clinically diagnoses that VARIK has ASPERGER's syndrome.

+VARIK knows that (some things claim that (should not use "ASPERGER's syndrome"))... but identifies with "ASPERGER's syndrome" and resists that attempts that causes that VARIK not uses "ASPERGER's syndrome".
+That (VARIK uses (for that (describes VARIK)) "ASPERGER's syndrome") continues.

 ## Contact
 VARIK can be reached at varikvalefor@aol.com and @varikvalefor:matrix.org.